So far, we have covered the following in this article series:

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some plugins that can help to:
+Let’s take a look now at a few WordPress plugins that can:

-- Distribute content automatically via RSS to other websites
+- Distribute content automatically via RSS feeds to other sites

 Jetpack Plugin

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/